Patient Abandonment ~ Texas Board Of Nursing (BON)

 If you’ve had a complaint filed against you for patient abandonment (or are concerned that someone could contact the nursing board), please reach out to us.
 We help nurses in Texas with all types of nursing license defense issues, including patient abandonment, patient abuse or neglect, and unprofessional conduct.

 For more information about a patient abandonment issue, or to schedule a free consultation with a nurses attorney, please call (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney has more than 30 years experience as an attorney and is a member of The American Association of Nurse Attorneys (TAANA).
 Before becoming an attorney, Kevin earned his BSN from the University of Texas at Austin and worked as a nurse for four years.